wufengyi/homeaccess-learning-doc/embedded-linux/linux/wifi/README.md

         mkdir $(OBJPATH)
 ```

-Code to use shared library：
+5:Code to use shared library：

 ```c
 BIN=ha-mmed